 - The location of your users and your internal resources, such as your data center or corporate network.
 To decrease latency, select a location that is in close proximity to your users and resources.

 The CPU platforms that are available for that region and zone.
-SAP NetWeaver on GCP is supported for Intel's Broadwell and Haswell processors, for production workloads.
+SAP NetWeaver on GCP is supported for Intel's Broadwell, Haswell, and Skylake processors, for production workloads.

 - For more information, see SAP Note 2456432: SAP Applications on Google Cloud Platform: Supported Products and Google VM types.

-- For details about where Haswell and Broadwell processors are available in Compute Engine, see Regions and Zones.
+- For details about which regions the Haswell, Broadwell, and Skylake processors are available for use with Compute Engine, see Regions and Zones.

 That your SAP AS and your database must be in the same zone.